shrkocat/shrkocat/README.md

 # 👋 Hello World!

-I'm @shrkocat, a computer science student.
+I'm Enrique, a computer science student.
 Welcome to my corner of the GitHub universe! 🚀

 ## About Me